Adaptive and Resilient Soft Tensegrity Robots: Supplementary information

 \subsection{Video S1}

 \textbf{Presentation of our soft tensegrity robot.} The video shows the soft tensegrity robot in action: how it can locomote and how it can learn to compensate when damaged.
-This video is available on Youtube: \url{https://www.youtube.com/watch?v=SuLQDhrk9tQ}
+The video is available online one: \url{https://youtu.be/SuLQDhrk9tQ}